99Niki/CS506Project-Boston-Airbnb-Pricing-Prediction/README.md

 ## 8. Modeling
-We selected six models to cover a spectrum of complexity and interpretability.
+We select six models to cover a spectrum of complexity and interpretability.
+Linear Regression, Lasso, and Ridge represent the linear family.
+They are fast and interpretable, which make them natural starting points for a regression task.
+Lasso and Ridge add L1/L2 regularization respectively, which in theory helps when features are noisy or collinear.

 | Section | Model | Notes |
 |---------|-------|-------|